Artillex-Studios/Documentation/Writerside/topics/Item-Builder.md

 On this page you can find every item related configuration that is possible to create in our plugins!

-Note that you don't need to use all of these values at once only material is required!
+Note that you don't need to use all of these values at once, only material is required!

+Material:

 ```yaml
     material: DIAMOND